Top 10 Best Castles in Germany:

 Out of all the countries in Europe, Germany hands down has the best collection of amazing castles!
 From defensive Medieval wonders, to fairy tale castles straight out of a story book, Germany has it all.
 Some of the magnificent structures were built to protect towns, while others were formed just for the pleasure of mad kings.
 In the past, some of these properties have helped inspire Brother’s Grimm to write timeless tales, provided the back drop for Frankenstein’s laboratory, and even gave Walt Disney the model to create his own iconic castle.
 Our complete list of the best castles in Germany is sure spark your imagination just like they have done for other travelers over the centuries!

-About Neuschwanstein Castle: Sitting just outside of Füssen Germany is the crown jewel of Europe’s Fairytale Castles, Neuschwanstein.
-This over-the-top Alpine castle is so impressive that Walt Disney used it as his model for Sleeping Beauty’s Castle.
-As you approach the dreamy castle from below, you’ll quickly understand why Disney loved Neuschwanstein (New Stone Swan) so much.
-It id not just one of the best castles in Germany, but maybe the best fairy tale caste in the World.
+About Neuschwanstein Castle: Tucked on the edge of the mountains South of Munich is the crown jewel of Europe’s fairy tale castles and the best castle in Germany, Neuschwanstein (website) .
+Meaning New Swanstone Castle, Neuschwanstein (Noy-shvahn-shtine) is an over-the-top castle is so impressive that Walt Disney used it as his model for Sleeping Beauty’s Castle.
+From the alpine setting overlooking a lake, to the timeless design, and lavish interior, you’ll quickly understand why Disney loved Neuschwanstein so much.
+It is not just one of the best castles to visit in Germany, but maybe the best fairy tale castle in the World.

-While the castle may look like it is straight out of the Middle Ages, it was actually the work of Bavarian King Ludwig II in 1869.
-Ludwig built his masterpiece on the ruin of two older castles through is obsession with the works of Opera composer Richard Wagner.
+While the Neuschwanstein may look like it is straight out of the Middle Ages, Germany’s best castle was actually work of Bavarian King Ludwig II in the mid-1800s.
+The site had formerly been the fortress of the Knights of Schwangau from the 1100’s until 1535, but laid in ruins by the time Ludwig’s dad King Maximilian II built the family home on the hill below.
+Ludwig grew up in the shadow of the ruins and was inspired to build his masterpiece through is obsession with the works of opera composer Richard Wagner.
 The castle has everything from a man-made grotto cave to tons of grand rooms that only a theater mind could drum up.
 It was fitting that when Wagner went broke, Ludwig let him move into Neuschwanstein where he wrote some of his best work.
-One of our favorite things to do at Neuschwanstein is to explore Mary’s Bridge which spans a large waterfall behind the Castle.
+One of our favorite things to do at Neuschwanstein is to explore Mary’s Bridge (closed in winter) which spans a large waterfall behind the castle.
+You can even hike further past the bridge for unique elevated views of Neuschwanstein.

-Getting Here: Take train directly from Munich to Füssen then either bus 73 or 78 directly to the Castles’ ticket office.
-Important Ticket Tip: These are the crown jewels of world-wide Fairytale Castles and therefore are super busy in the summer, but if you call ahead for your tickets you’ll have almost no wait.
-They also take reservations online here but it is in German only and confusing.
+Getting Here: Take train directly from Munich to Füssen (2:05) then either Bus 73 or 78 directly to the Castles’ ticket office (0:10).
+It it is 1:45 by rental car.
+Important Ticket Tip: This is the crown jewel of world-wide Fairytale Castles and therefore are super busy in the Summer, so we highly suggest calling ahead for your tickets you’ll have almost no wait without the risk of getting turned away.
+They also take reservations online here, but it is in German only and confusing.
 Reservations Phone Number: +49 (0) 8362-930830.

 About Burg Eltz: Tucked into a lush valley, Berg Eltz is one of the greatest fairy tale castles in the World.
 The current castle was built from 1490-1540, and the property has been in the hands of a single family for over 33 generations since 1157.
 Berg Eltz is only one of 3 castles in the Rhine River region from Medieval times that hasn’t been destroyed or re-built over time.